truth-seek/truth-seek.github.io/dietary-torah-laws.md

 > #### Deuteronomy 14:8
 > 8 And the swine, because it divideth the hoof, yet cheweth not the cud, it is unclean unto you: ye shall not eat of their flesh, nor touch their dead carcase.

 In supporting his argument, Dr. Naik provides a quote from Jesus, where Jesus says *"Think not that I am come to destroy the law, or the prophets: I am not come to destroy, but to fulfil."
-(Mark 5:17).*
-His logic can briefly be summarized as follows: Jewish law bans pork, and Jesus affirms Jewish law.
+(Mark 5:17).* Based on these verses, Dr. Naik accuses Christians; his logic of accusation can briefly be summarized as follows: Jewish law bans pork, and Jesus affirms Jewish law.
 Therefore, Christians, who eat pork, are condemned.

-## Issue?
+## What's the Issue with such an argument?
-Islamic sources narrate stories where Muhammad fails to follow the Jewish dietary restrictions which Dr. Naik mentions.
+Islamic sources narrate stories where *Muhammad fails to follow the Jewish dietary restrictions* which Dr. Naik mentions.
 Furthermore, the Quran tells muslims to not abide by the Jewish law.

-## Explanation
+## Discussion
 Before moving to Islamic sources, let's see in more depth the parts of the Torah that Dr. Naik uses as a proof that Jewish law bans pork.
 > #### Leviticus 11:1-8:
 > 1 And the Lord spake unto Moses and to Aaron, saying unto them,